 Ferguson will be responsible for all aspects of marketing, from positioning a product, to PR and digital marketing.
 His appointment will help Nokia Mobile to maximize and enhance consumer reach, engagement, and satisfaction with Nokia products and services.

 “As a mobile enthusiast, I’m delighted to be joining HMD Global, the home of Nokia phones.
 There aren’t many devices that captivate audiences and evoke such loyalty as Nokia phones do,” said Ferguson in a press release.

 “I look forward to doing this legacy justice and helping bring fans of the brand what they’ve come to expect – the best in quality design and the latest technology at an accessible price point.”

-With COVID-19 disrupting supply chain for the company’s latest release, the Nokia 5.3 and Nokia 8.3 5G, it would be exciting to see how the Ferguson/Taylor combo work the brand out of the economic crisis.
+With COVID-19 disrupting the supply chain for the company’s latest releases, the Nokia 5.3 and Nokia 8.3 5G, it would be exciting to see how the Ferguson/Taylor combo works the brand out of the economic crisis.

 “I’m looking forward to working closely with Adam in his new role and am confident the team will have much to learn from his experience,” Taylor writes.